 If you're looking for the best gaming projector, there are a few additional considerations beyond basic movie watching.
-In addition to good contrast and color, a gaming projector requires low input lag, support for higher refresh rates, and sufficient brightness to see what's happening even in darker games.
+In addition to good contrast and color, a gaming projector requires low input lag and support for higher refresh rates, both of which help make your gaming experience as responsive as possible.
+It also needs sufficient brightness to see what's happening, even in darker games or in brighter rooms.
 Not every "4k" or home theater model is a good fit here, so this list focuses on projectors that work well with modern consoles and PCs, whether you mostly play cinematic single-player titles or fast competitive shooters.
 If you're unsure about the size of screen you can accommodate at your distance, you can also use our projector throw calculator to determine how each model fits your room.

 -